Toilets for camping – how to poo when there’s no loo

 • Fill the hole back in when you’re done!

-If you can’t find suitable poop real estate to dig your hole you should consider packing it out with you.
+If you can’t find suitable poop real estate to dig your camping toilet hole you should consider packing it out with you.
 Which in some cases, can be even easier than digging a hole in super hard ground.
 Try these wag bags for those times when you need to pack it back out.
-They come preloaded with toilet paper, hand sanitiser and a biodegradable solution that apparently breaks down the waste inside the bag.
+They come preloaded with toilet paper, hand sanitiser and a biodegradable solution that breaks down the waste inside the bag.
 You awkwardly do your business, zip it up and put it somewhere safe until you can find a bin…

 …or someone’s doorstep.
 Just kidding!